Organic Farming in Germany

 The following shall apply to the labelling of organic wine:

-Wine that will be produced according to the new provisions as of 1 August 2012 may be designated as organic wine.
-In this case, the labelling with the EU organic logo, as in the case of all organic products, will become mandatory.
-The indication "wine from organic production grapes" will then no longer be permissible.
+Wine that has been produced according to the new provisions as of 1 August 2012 may be designated as organic wine.
+In this case, the labelling with the EU organic logo, as in the case of all organic products, is mandatory.
+It is no longer permissible to use the previous indication "wine from organic production grapes" for this wine.

-Wine stocks that have already been produced until 31 July 2012 and that meet the requirements of Regulation (EEC) No 2092/91 or Regulation (EC) No. 834/2007 may continue to be marketed with the indication "wine from organic production grapes" until the exhaustion of stocks.
-Insofar that it can be proven that the wine-making process used complies with the new Regulation (EU) No. 203/2012, this wine may already be designated as organic wine coupled with the mandatory EU organic logo.
+Wine stocks that were produced before 31 July 2012 and that meet the requirements of Regulation (EEC) No 2092/91 or Regulation (EC) No 834/2007 may continue to be marketed with the indication "wine from organic production grapes" until the stocks have been exhausted.
+Insofar as it can be proven that the wine-making process used complies with the new Regulation (EU) No 203/2012, this wine may also be designated as organic wine coupled with the mandatory EU organic logo.

 Third country imports